arnaudrenaud/compeng-articles-cheatsheets-courses/articles/handle-errors-exceptions/README.md

-# What to do with Runtime Errors
+# What to do with runtime errors

 Errors are painful for the programmer and the user alike.
 Errors without a proper message even more.
-Errors that crash the entire program, way more.
+Errors that crash your whole server, all the way more.

-This article will not cover compilation errors (they are build-time errors, not run-time).
-Once compilation errors are fixed and the program is compiled and running, runtime errors can start to emerge.

 ## Theoretical vocabulary: errors and exceptions